What Can Dialectical Behavioral Therapy Do For You?

-As you can see, it targets mostly the undesirable behaviors or thoughts we have.
+As you can see, it mostly targets our undesirable behaviors or thoughts.
 If you have any of these, talk to a therapist and see if DBT is right for you.
 It isn't a cure, but it can help you cope and reduce the effects of your disorder.

 What Is DBT About?

 With any form of therapy, there are many components, principles, and terms that DBT uses.
 It's a treatment that requires input from the client as well.
 While goals may vary, the main goal of DBT is to take undesirable behaviors and thoughts and replace them with better ones.

 We all have our capabilities, and DBT is set to make them grow by teaching skills to modify their behavior.
 When you go to skills training, it's almost like you're in a class.
 You may be in a group, and you may get "homework" for you to do.
 The homework consists of practicing what you've learned.
 If you encounter a situation where you can use that skill, then all the more advantageous for you.
 The sessions are weekly, and they last for about 2-3 hours.
 So it may take about five months for you to use all your skills.
 However, some classes aren't as long, so talk to your therapist if you can't handle a typical class.